 Recommend Services You Use and Love

-The most profitable small businesses only recommend the products and services they use and love.
+The secret the most profitable small businesses know is that they only recommend the products and services they use and love.
 I know this is true for me and my business.
 I feel it preserves my integrity, and it helps me to be authentic and genuine with my audience.
 I am a role model in my business for others, and for my children, so I definitely don’t want to come across as sleazy or sales-y in anything I do.

 As a Pinterest Strategist, you know I use Tailwind in my scheduling.
 So you trust me to recommend it.
 Same with ConvertKit.
 As a female entrepreneur, I cannot recommend enough the value of a like-minded tribe of supportive businesswomen, which is why I recommend Strategy by Design.
 I also recommend products and books I buy from Amazon in my gift guides.
 Sharing what you love doesn’t have to be hard.
 By the way, chocolate is my favorite sweet fix, but I didn’t get paid to say that!